MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

       - **Title**: Enter a title used to describe the group.
       - **ID**: The system generates an identifier for the group.
 Except the system generated ID or enter a new one.
    - For subareas:
-      - **Title**: Enter a title used to describe the group.
-      - **ID**: The system generates an identifier for the subarea.
-Except the system generated ID or enter a new one.
       - **Content type**: Select either **Table** or **Dashboard**.
       - **Table** or **Dashboard**: Depending on the content type you selected, select a table or dashboard from the list.
+      - **Title**: Leave the default title or enter a title used to describe the subarea.
 1. To save your app navigation changes select **Save**.
 1. To publish the changes to make them available to users, select **Publish**.